bigexchange/bigid-mcp-server/bigid-mcp-server/README.md

 - Tokens typically expire and need to be replaced periodically
 - BigID tokens are domain-specific (not cross-domain)
 - Keep your tokens secure and don't share them
-- Always restart Claude Desktop after changing the config
+- Always restart your MCP client after changing the config

 ## Available Tools